Computer security is all about the protection of all hardware & software devices used in your computer system.

 Stateful inspection techniques employ a dynamic memory that stores the state tables of the incoming and established connections.
 Any time an external host requests a connection to your internal host, the connection parameters are written to the state tables.
 As with packet-filtering firewalls, similarly, you can create rules to define whether certain packets can pass through.
 For example, a firewall rule can require dropping packets that contain port numbers higher than 1023, but, as most servers respond on standard ports numbered from zero to 1023.

 - It provides additional security, especially in connectionless protocols, such as User Datagram Protocol and Internet Control Message Protocol.

 Proxy firewalls aim for the Application layer in the OSI model for their operations.
 Meanwhile, such proxies can be deployed in between a remote user (who might be on a public network such as the internet) and the dedicated server on the internet.
 All that the remote user discovers is the proxy, so he doesn’t know the identity of the server he is actually communicating with.
 Similarly, the server discovers only the proxy and doesn’t know the true user.

-• The main feature of application proxies are it offer some of the best security of all the firewall technologies.
+- The main feature of application proxies is they offer some of the best security of all the firewall technologies.